pascaloseko/ems/README.md

 - There are still alot to be done like testing the API and data layers to make sure they are working as expected.

 - Also the issue of the datbase getting closed when doing API operations needs to be resolved.
+[Update this is resolved]

 - Also I couldn't get the app running on docker, due to a connection problem with the mssql database